mdepx/nrf9160/README.md

 Nordicsemi nRF9160 is an ARM Cortex-M33 SiP (system in package) with support for LTE-M, NB-IoT and GPS.

-This is a demo app that establishes a connection to a HTTP server using Nordic BSD sockets.
+This demo app establishes a connection to an HTTP server using Nordic BSD sockets.

-This app does not require zephyr, and uses [MDEPX](https://github.com/machdep/mdepx) rtos.
+This app does not require zephyr, instead it uses [MDX RTOS](https://github.com/machdep/mdepx) rtos.

 Note: The latest modem firmware (version 1.3.3) is required.
 Note: This was tested on nRF9160-DK v1.1.0.